 UNF is committed to providing for its community, regardless of where an incident takes place, on or off campus, all reasonable accommodations to help victims cope.
-Following a report, or in lieu of a report or a request from a victim, UNF will provide to the victim a Victim/Witness Service Guide which contains a written explanation of their rights and options.
-Additionally, the Victim Advocacy Program brochure is made available to campus departments to distribute to victims.
-The brochure lists campus and community resources that are available to victims.
+UNF will provide written notification to students and employees about existing counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid, and other services available to victims, both within the institution and in the community.
+Following a report, or in lieu of a report or a request from a victim, UNF will provide to the victim written notification about available options and assistance in the following, including how to request these changes and who to contact at the institution: